Computer Security PhD Student

 719 Soda Hall, UC Berkeley, 94720-1776

 About MeI am a PhD student interested in botnets, E-Crime, and advertising fraud.
-My advisers is Vern Paxson.
+My advisor is Vern Paxson.
 My previous research focused on Mobile Security, and before that the ParLab Tessellation and Akaros (formerly ROS) manycore operating systems.
 I graduated from UC Berkeley with a BS in Electrical Engineering and Computer Science in Fall 2009.